-Nippon Paper Industries states that one of the requirements of its Vision for the Group Mission is "instilling pride in employees."
-The Company is promoting organizational development that enables diverse work styles and allows diverse human resources to maximize their potential, and which aim for better engagement (building relationships to ensure growth for both employees and companies).
+Nippon Paper Industries states that one of the requirements of its Vision for the Group Mission is "instill pride in employees."
+The Company is promoting organizational development that enables diverse work styles and allows diverse human resources to maximize their potential, aiming for better engagement (building relationships to ensure growth for both employees and companies).